raspberrypi/rpi-imager/README.md

 - Download source .zip from github and extract it to a folder on disk
 - Open src/CMakeLists.txt in Qt Creator.
+- Use Qt Creator to set the MINGW64_ROOT CMake variable to your MingGW64 installation path, eg `C:\Qt\Tools\mingw64`
 - For builds you distribute to others, make sure you choose "Release" in the toolchain settings and not the Debug configuration.
 - Menu "Build" -> "Build all"
 - Result will be in build_rpi-imager_someversion